AndrewKong702/AndrewKong702/README.md

 But it couldn't stopped him, even without friends who played together with him, Depeng, as a single player, encountered one of the most important person in his life

--- Ezio Auditore da Firenze, in Assassin's Creed II, and Ezio brought him into a all brand new world, and he made more friends in the games from Ubisoft, even more than the number in the reality.
+-- Ezio Auditore da Firenze, in Assassin's Creed II, and Ezio brought him into a all brand new world, and he made more friends in the games, even more than the number in the reality.

 However, it was just a beginning.